There is a limit of one voucher per month, per household.

 Temporary Pet Food Bank Assistance Program

 HSWC’s Pet Food Bank is designed to help families in Washington County (MD) keep their pets when times are hard and when the only alternative might be to give them up by surrendering them to a shelter or rescue.
 The program is not intended to be a permanent source of pet food.
 The Pet Food Bank is a free service driven by donations from individuals and businesses in the community.
 This program receives no funding from state or local government.
-The food bank operates Tuesdays and Thursdays from 10 am - 1 pm.
+The food bank operates Tuesdays from 11am - 4pm.

 If interested in donating food or litter towards our Pet Food Bank Program, please bring donations to the Receiving/Lost & Found entrance of the building.
 Donations are always appreciated!